Betti numbers of the Frobenius powers of the maximal ideal over a general hypersurface: Key technical results and consequence for socles

-As we mentioned in the introduction, a result of Kustin and Ulrich in \cite{KU-09} says that under some mild conditions two Frobenius powers of the maximal ideal have the same Betti numbers if and only if their quotient rings have isomorphic socles.
-In Section~\ref{sec-frobenius} we show when two Frobenius powers of the maximal ideal have the same Betti numbers.
-In the next result, we directly verify the corresponding isomorphism of socles from \cite[1.1]{KU-09} without the mild hypotheses in their result.
+In \cite[1.1]{KU-09} Kustin and Ulrich show that under some mild conditions two Frobenius powers of the maximal ideal have the same graded Betti numbers up to a particular given shift if and only if their quotient rings have isomorphic socles up to a particular shift.
+Here, just for the sake of curiosity, we directly verify that their desired isomorphism of socles holds.

+However, in Section~\ref{sec:frobenius} we prove {\it directly} that, whenever $f$ is \linkcomp{$q$} for various $q$, the conclusion for the Betti numbers follows from our results in this section (also without the mild hypotheses that their result would require).
+In view of Remark~\ref{rmk-general}, the result below holds for general choices of $f$ of degree $d$, and for very general choices of $f$ of degree $d$, it holds for all $q_0$.